MichaelCurrin/dev-cheatsheets/cheatsheets/sql/advanced/top-results.md

 # Top results

+Get the top X results within each category.

 While a plain row number just adds a number for each row, here we assign a row number with a category.

-Set up a rank value.
+Set up a rank value:

 ```
 ROW_NUMBER() OVER (